Skip to main content

 Mechanical PropertiesBrittle (needs casing)RobustModerateAffects assembly and reliability

-Nanocrystalline Downsides
+Nanocrystalline downsides

-• • 10x cost premium over CRGO
+• • Higher material cost vs CRGO

-• • Limited supplier base
+• • Narrower supplier base than ferrite steels

-• • Saturation at high fault currents
+• • Saturation margin must be validated under fault

-CRGO Limitations
+CRGO limitations

-• • Eddy current issues in switching apps
+• • Eddy currents limit switching applications

-• • Poor high-frequency EMI performance
+• • EMI performance differs from high-μ HF materials

-Ferrite Challenges
+Ferrite challenges

-• • Low saturation (0.4T max)
+• • Low saturation vs metallic cores

-• • Temperature-dependent properties
+• • Temperature-dependent properties (design margin)

-Problem: Ferrite-based EMI filter was failing conducted emissions at 150kHz.
+Problem: Ferrite-based EMI filter was failing conducted emissions at 150 kHz.

 Solution: Switched to nanocrystalline common-mode chokes.